 Why Eye Contact Is So Important When Performing

 Sometimes, we don’t notice eye contact until it’s not there.
-The effects of eye contact can be subconscious when it takes place, and really obvious when it doesn’t.
+Eye contact during performing can be subconscious when it takes place, and really obvious when it doesn’t.
 Here we discuss the importance of eye-contact and how to achieve ‘soulful eye-contact’

 Imagine you are watching a singer perform and they are looking at the floor.
 What would it say to you about the singer?
 How would you feel as a member of the audience?
 You’d probably feel ignored, like the singer is uninterested in you, or maybe even dislikes you.